Data Processing Addendum

 7.2.
 Data Processor shall provide the Data Controller with full co-operation and assistance in relation to any complaint or request made, including by providing the Data Controller with full details of the complaint or request and complying with a data access request within the relevant timescale set out in Applicable Privacy Law and in accordance with the Data Controller’s instructions;

 7.3.
-If the Data Processor becomes aware of any unauthorised or unlawful processing of any Personal Data or that any Personal Data is lost or destroyed or has become damaged, corrupted or unusable or becomes aware of any security breach, the Data Processor shall, at its own expense, immediately notify (and in any event within 48 hours) Data Controller (“Notice”) and fully co-operate with the Data Controller and assist the Data Controller, in dealing with a security breach and in ensuring compliance with its obligations under Applicable Privacy Law with respect to security, breach notifications, impact assessments and consultations with supervisory authorities or regulators as soon as reasonably practicable.
+If the Data Processor becomes aware of any unauthorised or unlawful processing of any Personal Data or that any Personal Data is lost or destroyed or has become damaged, corrupted or unusable or becomes aware of any security breach, the Data Processor shall, at its own expense, without undue delay notify (and in any event within 48 hours) Data Controller (“Notice”) and fully co-operate with the Data Controller and assist the Data Controller, in dealing with a security breach and in ensuring compliance with its obligations under Applicable Privacy Law with respect to security, breach notifications, impact assessments and consultations with supervisory authorities or regulators as soon as reasonably practicable.

 7.4.
 The Notice shall include, to the extent available to the Data Processor at the time, a) a description of the nature of the incident, including where possible the categories and approximate number of data subjects concerned, b) a description of the likely consequences of the incident and c) a description of the measures taken or proposed to be taken by the Data Processor to address the incident.